-cloudflare integration, you can keep your Cloudflare records up to date.
+With the Cloudflare integration, you can keep your Cloudflare DNS records up to date.

-The integration runs every hour, but can also be started manually by using the service
+The integration runs every hour, but can also be triggered by running the

 Due to a limitation in the Cloudflare API, you can not use this integration with any of the following TLD’s: